 Karen: Leave yourself time to wander around the back streets or to drive around country roads -- you're bound to find something interesting.

 TA: What are some of your favorite travel blogs and communities?

 Karen: I tend to pick and mix with travel blogs.
-My favourite community is a Twitter Chat group called The Road Less Travelled (#TRLT).
+My favorite community is a Twitter Chat group called The Road Less Travelled (#TheRLT).

 TA: What would be your #1 recommendation for a place to travel in 2019?

-Karen: Central Europe (Poland, Czech Republic etc.) is incredibly good value for money at the moment.
+Karen: Central Europe (Poland, Czech Republic, etc.) is incredibly good value for your money at the moment.
 And if you keep away from the tourist hotspots you can find some amazing hardly-discovered places.

 TA: What are the top 3 websites you use for research/inspiration when planning a trip?

 TA: Do you have any good airport or flight hacks for people traveling by plane?

 Karen: If you have a while to wait, airport lounges can be a good value.
 Look for ones that give free food, drinks, and WiFi.